ioccc-src/winner/2020/ferguson2/README.md

 will that mean that the plugboard pairs are off?
 Yes it does seem to be so.
 This is buffering at play I believe but it's useful for allowing the `recode` program to easily configure the Enigma machine.
-In the [recode.html](recode.html) file (or [recode.html](recode.html) if reading on GitHub) file I give a hint as to how this could be fixed but the caveat is it would necessitate a need for rewriting [recode.c](%%REPO_URL%%/2020/ferguson2/recode.c).
+In the [recode.html](recode.html) file file I give a hint as to how this could be fixed but the caveat is it would necessitate a need for rewriting [recode.c](%%REPO_URL%%/2020/ferguson2/recode.c).

 There's another thing to be aware of and that's the way the ranges are enforced.